ryu-AIMS/HierarchicalRouting.jl/README.md

 (sandbox) julia> ]dev ..
 ```

-### Create a development script
+### Run a development script

 - Copy the quickstart to a file (e.g., `dev_routing.jl`) and save to the sandbox directory.
 - Create the `.config.toml` file and save to the sandbox directory.
-- Assuming VS Code is configured to default to the sandbox environment and start the
+- Start the Julia REPL at project root:
-Julia REPL at project root:
+(Assuming VS Code is configured to default to the sandbox environment)

 ```julia
 ;cd sandbox